-If you do not notify HSS within 30 days of your return to work and request reinstatement of your FSA payroll deduction, FSA(s) will be cancelled-no exceptions.
-If you return to work after December 2012, a suspended Healthcare or Dependent Care FSA initiated during July-December 2012 cannot be reinstated-no exceptions.
+If you do not notify HSS within 30 days of your return to work and request reinstatement of your FSA payroll deduction, Healthcare and/or Dependent Care FSA(s) will be cancelled for that plan year-no exceptions.
+If you return to work after the end of the plan year, a suspended Healthcare or Dependent Care FSA initiated during the previous plan year cannot be reinstated-no exceptions.